Monastic community of Mount Athos: Late modern times

 In modern times after the end of Ottoman rule new Serbian kings from the Obrenović dynasty and Karađorđević dynasty and the new bourgeois class resumed their support of Mount Athos.

 In November 1912, during the First Balkan War, the Ottomans were forced out by the Greek Navy.

 In June 1913, a small Russian fleet, consisting of the gunboat Donets and the transport ships Tsar and Kherson, delivered the archbishop of Vologda, and a number of troops to Mount Athos to intervene in the theological controversy over imiaslavie (a Russian Orthodox movement).

-Maryse Choisy entered the monastic community in the 1920s disguised as a sailor.
+Maryse Choisy entered Athos in the 1920s disguised as a sailor.
 She later wrote about her escapade in Un mois chez les hommes (A Month with Men).
-In the 1930s, Aliki Diplarakou dressed as a man and snuck into the monastic community.
+In the 1930s, Aliki Diplarakou dressed as a man and snuck into Athos.
 Her stunt was discussed in a 13 July 1953 Time magazine article entitled "The Climax of Sin".

-A monk named Mihailo Tolotos is claimed to have lived in the monastic community from c.
+A monk named Mihailo Tolotos is claimed to have lived on Athos from c.
 1855–1856 to 1938.
 On October 29, 1938, the American community newspaper Edinburg Daily Courier of Edinburg, Indiana reported that Tolotos had died at the age of 82.
-Reportedly, Tolotos had never seen a woman in his life, his mother having died in childbirth and he was brought up in the monastery by the monks.
+Reportedly, Tolotos had never seen a woman in his life, as his mother had died in childbirth and he was brought up in the monastery by the monks.
 His 1938 death was again mentioned in January 7, 1949, edition of Raleigh Register in an Nixon Furniture Company advertisement, saying he lived a secluded life in the monastery, suggesting he may have never left the monastery.

-Following the outbreak of World War II, Time magazine described during the German invasion of Greece in 1941 a bombing attack near the monastic community, "The Stukas swooped across the Aegean skies like dark, dreadful birds, but they dropped no bombs on the monks of Mount Athos".
-During the German occupation of Greece, the Epistassia formally asked Adolf Hitler to place the monastic community under his personal protection.
+Following the outbreak of World War II, Time magazine described during the German invasion of Greece in 1941 a bombing attack near Athos, "The Stukas swooped across the Aegean skies like dark, dreadful birds, but they dropped no bombs on the monks of Mount Athos".
+During the German occupation of Greece, the Epistassia formally asked Adolf Hitler to place Athos under his personal protection.
 Hitler agreed and received the title "High Protector of the Holy Mountain" (Hoher Protektor des heiligen Berges) from the monks.
-The monastic community was able to avoid significant damage during the war.
+Athos was able to avoid significant damage during the war.